 In this installment of Penguin’s Takeover Part 9, Oswald decides to snoop around Liza’s apartment.
-(In the previous episode, he determined that Fish Mooney had someone keeping tabs on Falcone, so with his brilliant mind he was able to discern that it’s the unlucky Liza.)
-See, most people when they want to connect the dots just go buy a coloring book.
-But not Oswald – he just ups and breaks into girls’ apartments.
+(In the previous episode, he determined that Fish Mooney had someone keeping tabs on Falcone, so he was able to discern that it’s the unlucky Liza.)
+Most people when they want to connect the dots go buy a coloring book.
+But not Oswald – he just ups and breaks into girls’ apartments!

 First, I have to point out the cool avian parallel here – can you spot it?

-That’s right – on the right is Penguin and on the left is an owl statute.
-(Maybe Liza tried to apply at Hogwarts and got rejected, I don’t know.)
-Not only did I find this super-cool (and kind of cute), I also thought it was quite fitting.
+On the right is Penguin and on the left is an owl statute.
+(Maybe Liza tried to apply at Hogwarts and got rejected.)
+Not only did I find this super-cool, I also thought it was quite fitting.
 Owls are traditional symbols of wisdom, intuition, and intelligence.
 Interestingly, other cultures viewed owls as messengers of secrets as well as secret-keepers.
-Oswald might bear a completely different avian moniker but he definitely possesses owl-like inferences: he’s intelligent, intuitive, and knows how to both keep and share secrets.
+Oswald might bear a different avian moniker but he definitely possesses owl-like inferences: he’s intelligent, intuitive, and knows how to both keep and share secrets.
 Hence why he was even in Liza’s apartment in the first place.

-Later, after Oswald confirms his suspicions that Liza is, indeed, Fish Mooney’s mole, he threatens to expose Liza’s secret but, instead, holds her captive to it.
-This is the third bit of duality we get in this episode.
-Just as a story, a lie, can be more powerful than the truth in the minds of corrupt men, so exposed secrets, rather than releasing a person, can hold someone captive.
+Later, after Oswald confirms his suspicions that Liza is, indeed, Fish Mooney’s mole, he threatens to expose Liza’s secret and holds her captive to it.
+This is yet another bit of duality we get in this episode.
+In the minds of corrupt men, a lie can be more powerful than the truth so exposed secrets can hold someone captive.
 Much like a video game, holding secrets and information against someone puts you in control and enables you to manipulate the situation, something Oswald is quite adept at doing.
 Basically, Gotham is like one big video game and Oswald has all of the cheat codes.
-Talk about your literal Gangland.
+Talk about a literal Gangland.

 It’s also very appropriate that mirrors get some usage here.

-For starters, mirrors can visually open up a space, hence why they can be used for cinematic effect.
-But in this case, it serves to symbolize a double nature.
+Mirrors visually open up a space.
+But in this case, they serve to symbolize a double nature.
 Just as a coin is two-sided (and Dent’s coin can purposely manipulate a choice), so mirrors represent two sides of a person.
-We get to see what they see (right in front of them) as well as what they can’t (in the background).
+We get to see what they see (right in front of them) as well as what they can’t see (the background).
 In Oswald’s case, he’s acting as a double agent by playing both sides of Gotham’s mob families.
 Yet this is an outward illusion as he’s really acting out of his own interests.
 Just as Harvey can manipulate the outcome of a coin toss, so Oswald can manipulate how other people view him.
-Outwardly, he gives the illusion of submission to someone else while inwardly he knows he’s the one who really has the upper hand.
+Outwardly, he gives the illusion of submission while inwardly he knows he’s the one who has the upper hand.